Spending 3 days in Madrid, Spain brings to mind all sorts of adjectives, but for us, one always comes to mind above all else: livable.

 Are you a big football fan?

-If so, touring the stadium of the Real Madrid just may be high up on your list of priorities when spending 3 days in Madrid–and if so, you should definitely see it!
+If so, touring the Real Madrid stadium just may be high up on your list of priorities when spending 3 days in Madrid–and if so, you should definitely see it!

 You can book tickets to tour the stadium here, and of course, if you’re lucky enough to be in town when the team is playing, you might be lucky enough to snag tickets to a game!